mattiasb/git-wip/README.md

 $ git wip autosquash
 ```

-And to test that everything went fine (and you didnät introduce any non-building
+And to test that everything went fine (and you didn't introduce any non-building
 commits):

 ```shell